 And then there's the Brexit effect…

-As Brexit negotiations drag on the MCD is still binding and of course, there's no way to predict exactly what will happen following a UK exit of the EU.
+As Brexit negotiations dragged on the MCD was still binding and of course, there was no way of predicting exactly what would happen following a UK exit of the EU.

-But it's likely the regulations will be upheld for the foreseeable future: the MCD was integrated into UK law through the UK's own domestic legislation.
+It was considered likely that the regulations will be upheld for the foreseeable future: the MCD was integrated into UK law through the UK's own domestic legislation.